skip to Main Content

 The Prognosis for Senior Cats with Arthritis

 Cats can live a long and happy life, even with arthritis.
-We as pet parents though, need to do our part in keeping them as healthy and happy as we can.
+We, as pet parents, though, need to do our part in keeping them as healthy and happy as we can.
 Simple adjustments can make a big difference and can add to our felines’ quality of life.

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

 This Post Has 7 Comments